Hiring a Temp Agency: Legal Considerations

-To reduce the chance of facing an audit or being found liable for misclassification penalties, staffing companies should consider the following:
+To reduce the chance of facing an audit or being found liable for misclassification penalties, staffing companies should take the following steps:

-- Make your contractors “W2” employees and be the employer of record for all city, state and Federal requirements.
-This scenario gives the client the independent contractor it desires while protecting all parties from risk.
+Make Contractors “W2” Employees: When the staffing agency becomes the employer of record for all city, state and federal requirements, the client gains the independent contractor it desires while mitigating the risks of misclassification.

-- Invest in software to track and manage every step in the staffing process.
-Platforms are available that make it easy to see the number of hours each worker works, pay rates, schedules and other information relevant to the placement process, which is also important for compliance.
+Utilize Detailed Tracking Mechanisms: By investing in software to track and manage every step in the staffing process, a staffing agency will be able to easily see the number of hours each worker works, pay rates, schedules, and other information relevant to the placement process, which is critical for compliance.

-- Use all of the information available, whether through reports from a software system, expert advice or participation in industry groups to help you make decisions about how to best comply with laws and regulations.
+Use All Available Information: Whether through reports from a software system, expert advice, or participation in industry groups, having access to a wide range of information will help you make decisions about how to best comply with laws and regulations.

-When the staffing company acts as employer of the workers it places, “onboarding compliance becomes a huge issue,” says Metcalf.
-This is because the staffing agency will be liable for following all of the laws related to the employment relationship even if one of its clients is directing the worker on a day-to-day basis.
+When the staffing company acts as the employer of the workers it places, onboarding compliance becomes a huge issue, according to Metcalf.
+This is because the independent contractor staffing agency will be liable for following all of the laws related to the employment relationship even if one of its clients is directing the worker on a day-to-day basis.

 Placing a worker with a client usually means customizing the onboarding process to that client’s specific needs.
-If something goes wrong with the placement, the staffing company — as ultimate employer — could find itself liable.
+If something goes wrong with the placement, the staffing company could find itself liable.

-Action Plan: Be Aware of All State and Federal Laws
+Be Aware of All Applicable State and Federal Laws

-- Wage and Hour — As employer, it is up to the staffing company to make sure its placements are paid for all hours they work at minimum wage or above, including overtime.
+Wage and Hour — As employer, the staffing company should ensure its placements are paid for all hours they work at minimum wage or above, including overtime.
 Failure to maintain proper records or pay the right amounts can result in major penalties.

-- State Law — Workers’ compensation laws differ from state to state and it is important for the staffing firm to understand how and when a client may be held jointly liable for a worker’s on-the-job injury.
-Unemployment insurance is also governed by state law and is another potential source of conflict.
+State Law Requirements — Workers’ compensation laws differ from state to state and the staffing firm should understand how and when a client may be held jointly liable for a worker’s on-the-job injury.
+Unemployment insurance, for example, is governed by state law and is a source of potential conflict.

-- Locality-Specific Laws — Be mindful of unique state or city regulations that may affect workers only on certain jobsites.
-Hill points to legislation in New York State that requires employers to provide employees with a written statement of their wage before they begin work – a heavy burden for staffing companies that may place dozens or more temporary workers in new jobs across the state every day.
+Locality-Specific Laws — Be mindful of unique state or city regulations that may affect workers only on certain jobsites.
+Hill points to laws in New York that require employers to provide employees with a written statement of their wage before they start work – a heavy burden for staffing companies.